 Cellulose acetates were developed and perfected from the 1920’s onwards, intended to replace nitrate film, a much more unstable and flammable material, but it was soon discovered that the failure to preserve acetates under strict temperature and relative humidity control, would accelerate its deterioration (Fischer n.d.).

 Rather than submitting this negative to a rigorous process of stabilization in a controlled environment, as could have happened in the hands of a conservation scientist, in this work it will be the subject of a poetical visual analysis, where the chemical degradation is assumed as a pictorial layer of the image.
-This work is therefore about arresting an instant of the mutating state of this negative, in recognition of a statement by Susan Sontag, from some time ago:

 Despite being just one black and white negative it re-photographs other images inside frames (fig. 3), which seem to be industrial print reproductions of colour and/or black and white photographs; the kind that could be seen in calendars and other products of the printing industry, licensed from commercial image banks; generic multiples, which may have been reproduced thousands of times for different purposes.

 fig. 3: Original 9×12 cm negative, inverted digitally.

 Inside this catalogue photograph, other images become accessories and by-products of the business of making and selling frames.
 They inform the potential buyer about the function of this product, while at the same time suggest idealized models of what could be displayed.
 They are varied in subject and intended audience.

 In organizing four models of frames in one shot, the photographer allows their comparison while saving time and film.
 Furthermore, by reproducing the set in black and white, he levels and attenuates the impact of each photograph inside of it.
 This serves perfectly well the purpose of selling monochromatic frames, if not the images inside of them.